-Any party effecting removal shall file with the notice true and legible copies of all process, pleadings, documents, and orders which have been served upon that party.
+Any party effecting removal shall file with the notice true and legible copies of all process, pleadings, documents, and orders which have been served upon that party, along with a copy of the current state court docket sheet.
 Within thirty (30) days thereafter the party shall file true and legible copies of all other documents then on file in the state court, together with a certification from counsel that all filings in the state court action have been filed in the United States District Court.
 In cases subject to electronic filing, the copies shall be filed in accordance with the electronic filing procedures adopted by the Court.